helenamin/Exoplanet-Exploration/README.md

 data to create a machine learning model.

 The models created are Logistic Regression, K-Nearest Neighbours, Support Vector Machine, Decision Tree Classifier and Random Forest Classifier.
 The use of GridSearch improved the accuracy of all model.

+The best optimized model has been saved as "Helen.sav" file

 ## Analysis